carbon-io/presentation__gluecon-2017/README.md

 #### (4.1.5) Advantages of using Atom:

-* Provide for a form of light weight depedency injection (a.k.a.
+* Provide for a form of light weight dependency injection (a.k.a.
 DI).
 * Provides for a generic form of application configuration.
 * Declarative style ("what not how") via  "datastructure DSLs".